wilfierd/SS2-SmartLMS/README.md

 If you encounter the "Google Client ID not configured" error:
 1. Make sure the backend server is running
-2. Check that the Google client ID in config.js matches the one in key.json
+2. Check that the Google client ID in config.js matches the one in key.json (you can find this file in ours drive)
 3. Restart both frontend and backend servers

 ## License